District of Columbia's at-large congressional district

-The District of Columbia's at-large congressional district is a congressional district encompassing all of Washington, D.C., the capital city of the United States.
+The District of Columbia's at-large congressional district is a congressional district encompassing all the District of Columbia, the federal district of the United States.
 Article One of the United States Constitution instructs that only "States" may be represented in the United States Congress.
 Because the District of Columbia does not meet that criterion, the member elected from the at-large district is not permitted to participate in votes on the floor of the House.
 Instead, constituents of the seat elect a non-voting delegate to the chamber.
 Though the delegate lacks full voting privileges, they are permitted to sit on, cast votes in, and chair congressional committees and subcommittees.
 The delegate may also join party caucuses, introduce legislation, and hire staff to assist with constituent services.

 The modern office of delegate from the District of Columbia was established in 1971.
 Since then, it has been represented by just two individuals, both of them African American Democrats.
-Its current delegate is Eleanor Holmes Norton, an advocate for D.C. statehood who assumed office in 1991.
-Accordingly, she has held the seat for more than 60% of its existence.
+Walter Fauntroy served as delegate from its establishment until 1991.
+He was succeeded by the District's current delegate, Eleanor Holmes Norton, an advocate for D.C. statehood.
+After holding the seat for more than 60% of its existence, Norton has declined to seek an additional term in 2026.